nbailey/mit-curling-www/content/pages/faq.md

 ###Sounds like the best club at MIT.
 How do I get in touch with you?

 Very astute observation.
-You can let us know you're interested (and join the mailing list) by filling out [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdh9PnNvJg60phe6eYWpnX5pDfun8lDJ3gHYN3Mw5zJQVXIBg/viewform).
-If you have any other questions, please don’t hesitate to email the executive board at curling-owner@mit.edu .
+You can let us know you're interested (and join the mailing list) by emailing us at curling-owner@mit.edu .